Can't find the info you are looking for?Got a problem you can’t solve?

 You should seek advice as to which is the most appropriate for your complaint as the Commonwealth law is different from the territory law.
 Also, depending on where you make your complaint to, there are different time limits.

 You generally must make a complaint to the NT Commissioner no more than 6 months after the harassment happened, or within 12 months if you make a complaint to the Australian Human Rights Commission.
 It is free to make a complaint.
 You can find out more about making a complaint using the contact details listed below.
-If you’re under 25, you can send us a Lawmail and we can explain what your options are.
-If you’re over 25, you can call Legal Aid on 1800 019 343.
+You can also call Legal Aid on 1800 019 3431800 019 343 FREE.
 If you make a complaint and the matter is not resolved by the Commissions, you can take the matter to court on your own.

 You may feel scared about making a complaint, but it is important to know that it is against the law for someone to treat you unfairly or harm you because you made a complaint against them.
 If that happens, they can be fined or imprisoned.
 It is against the law for someone to treat you or threaten to treat you unfairly or harm you because you made a complaint against them.